 See the deprecated Symbol characters too.
 Netscape 6 is somewhat deficient in these.

-Here are hexidecimal character entity references which access the same glyphs but follow the hexidecimal grain of the allocation of code blocks.
+Here are hexadecimal character entity references which access the same glyphs but follow the hexadecimal grain of the allocation of code blocks.
 If you type or paste an exotic character into the box, it will take you to the code page.
-Note that the end of the URLs to these pages are hexidecimal code block numbers which you can generate by editing the URL in the address bar. math, Greek, Cyrillic, Japanese, Chinese,
+Note that the end of the URLs to these pages are hexadecimal code block numbers which you can generate by editing the URL in the address bar. math, Greek, Cyrillic, Japanese, Chinese,

 bad Phi (φ)